 You can find this place at the southern end of the country on the island of Kyushu.
 A flourishing city with a youthful population, this place is well on its way to becoming the next major city with the likes of Tokyo.

-One of the great things about Fukuoka is that since it has only recently started to develop into a large metropolitan city, the cost of living is quite cheap when compared to the other major cities.
+One of the great things about Fukuoka is that since it has only recently started to develop into a large metropolitan city, the cost of living is quite cheap compared to the other major cities.

 If you want to get a taste of living in a key Japanese city without the despair of high costs of living, Fukuoka is the destination for you.